Diarrhea as an antibiotic side effect: What it is & what you can do about it

 Being sick often comes with a lot of unwanted side effects.
 If you’ve had to take antibiotics for an illness, you may have also had the misfortune of experiencing antibiotic associated diarrhea (AAD) because of your treatment.

-This blog will help explain what exactly is causing this, and what you can do to help treat and prevent AAD so you can get back to feeling your best.
+This blog will help explain what exactly is causing this, and what you can do to manage antibiotic-associated diarrhea so you can get back to feeling your best.

 Why do antibiotics cause diarrhea?